eformat/quarkus-keycloak/README.md

 In Quarkus, Keycloak is responsible for managing the roles and deciding who can access which routes.
 See the Keycloak `backend-serivce` client `Authorizations` tab for policy and permission details.
 The server side extension fetches resources on-demand from Keycloak where their URI are used to map the resources in your application that should be protected.

-There is no SSL configured (this is on purpose to keep auth code clear).
+There is no SSL configured (this is on purpose to keep auth code clear, obviously don't do this in production!)

 ![images/ui-keycloak.png](images/ui-keycloak.png)